-The following proposed definitions draw on existing terms used within the Movement, as well as externally used and agreed concepts regarding accountability to affected people.
-The definitions will promote a more consistent and common understanding of community engagement and accountability.
+In an effort to address this, the following proposed definitions draw on existing terms used within the Movement, as well as externally used and agreed concepts regarding accountability to affected people.
+The definitions will help ensure a more consistent and common understanding of community engagement and accountability.
 This is especially important when developing and implementing programmes and operations with people and communities, as well as for Movement cooperation and coordination, advocacy, capacity-building and organizational development processes.